Why Not Her? is a campaign that is aimed at amplifying the voices of Womxn in the music, entertainment & the arts industry.

-Thank you for taking the time to visit Why Not Her today.
-We welcome everyone to the conversation as its one that should be had.
-This is an important issue, and people deserve to know what’s going on in our music culture today.
+Thank you for taking the time to visit Why Not Her? today.
+We welcome everyone to the conversation, as its one that should be had.
+The topic of diversity, inclusion and gender equality is an important issue in our society and culture today.

 Womxn are still far less likely to be in the labour force and more than four times more likely to work on a part-time basis than men.

 In Ireland, across all workforces, womxn on average earn less than 14.4 % than men and are less likely to work in occupations that are highest paid.
 Womxn are 25 times more likely to look after their home and family and leave behind their ambitions.

 In late June, while Ireland & the UK was gearing up to return to some semblance of a new kind of social normality post-Covid_19, many people were hoping that the pandemic would remain the major news story of the year.

 This wasn’t to be the case as we have seen the swelling in surges of human rights, domestic & sexual violence/abuse, and racism issues come to the forefront across media in breaking news stories.
 From the devastating loss of George Floyd and the #blacklivesmatter movement that ignited all over the world to the #MiseFosta, #GenderDisparityRadioIre & #MeToo movements, the general consensus is that we have had enough.